Table of Contents

 - Records from the 1998 collecting season added to the database.

-- New county records from the database are published (Daniel et al. 1998).
+- New county records from the database are published (Daniel et al. 1998) in the 1998 newsletter.

 - January 1999